 IntroductionThe Health Service Department provides services through a collaborative health program, working in cooperation with other community healthcare providers.
 The school nurse serves as a liaison between family, school personnel, healthcare providers and community.
 A student’s health directly impacts their ability to learn.
 The School Health Program is designed to address health barriers to learning and academic success.
 The program operates under a set of policies and procedures designed to protect and promote the well-being of students and staff.
-A registered professional nurse provides leadership and the overall supervision for the program.
-The Health Services Supervisor oversees and manages the health services for the entire school system including student health services and employee wellness programs.
-The Nurse Team Leaders are an integral part of the program, provides direct clinical oversight and supervision of the school based nurses.
-The professional school nurse provides emergency care assessments and intervention, preventive services, and communicable disease control measures.
-The management of acute and chronic health conditions is performed under the directions of the student’s private physician.
+The Health Services Supervisor, a registered professional nurse, oversees and manages the health services for the entire system, including student health services and employee wellness programs.
+This individual provides leadership and overall supervision for the program.
+The Nurse Team Leaders are an integral part of the program and provide direct clinical oversight and supervision of the school-based nurses.
+The professional school nurse provides emergency care assessments and intervention, preventive services, as well as communicable disease control measures.
+The management of acute and chronic health conditions is performed under the direction of the student’s private physician.

 The school nurse may provide leadership or a supporting role in any of the following services:

 - Health Education

 - Medication Administration

 - Referral Services

 - Maturation Program: Student Growth and Development

 - Staff Health Promotion